I am super excited to share this nightstand makeover with you today!

 She wanted this nightstand to coordinate with that table, but wasn’t sure exactly how to get that look.

-I knew I could do something great though with the Studio Metallics, and thankfully she agreed to let me try them out on her nightstand.
+I knew I could do something great though with the Metallics, and thankfully she agreed to let me try them out on her nightstand.

 Why did I use Ultra Grip?